 05

-- Engineering teams adopting Cassandra or Kubernetes stateful workloads, platform teams onboarding to data infrastructure, and leadership groups making cloud-native data strategy decisions.
+- Engineering teams adopting Cassandra or Kubernetes stateful workloads, platform teams onboarding to data infrastructure, working engineers who need to get productive with AI coding tools, and leadership groups making cloud-native data or AI tooling strategy decisions.

 - Engagement shape